Falcao joins Lemina and Andone at Galatasaray

 Overall, Falcao scored 65 goals in 108 Ligue 1 appearances for Monaco, netting a further 11 across 22 Champions League outings.

-A huge crowd of raucous fans welcomed Falcao upon his arrival in Istanbul – an experience that certainly left an impression.
+A huge crowd of raucous fans welcomed Falcao upon his arrival in Istanbul on Sunday – an experience that certainly left an impression.

 "I left the airport with very different and intense feelings," he said.
 "I didn't want to leave, I wanted to be there with our fans for some minutes longer.